History of FC Bayern Munich: Beginning of the new millennium

 Opened in 2005, the Allianz Arena is one of the world's most modern football stadiums.

-The next six years for Bayern would be marked by enormous success.
-It was the time when Ottmar Hitzfeld succeeded Udo Lattek as most successful German coach, even finding a spot for himself amongst the greatest European coaches of all time.
+The following six years marked a highly successful period for Bayern.
+During this time, Ottmar Hitzfeld succeeded Udo Lattek as the most successful German coach and established himself amongst the greatest European coaches of his era.

 In his first season in 1999, Bayern won the league title, but undeniably the highlight was the unforgettable Champions League Final in Barcelona.
 Bayern led early after a Mario Basler free-kick and controlled most of the match, but Manchester United sensationally turned the match around in stoppage time.
 Inside 90 seconds, Teddy Sheringham and Ole Gunnar Solskjær transformed an excellent performance from Bayern into the sight of uninhibited tears by Samuel Kuffour and company.
 Adding insult to injury, Bayern lost in a penalty shootout in the national cup final against Werder Bremen two weeks later.
 For Lothar Matthäus, it was the second time that he missed a decisive penalty in a cup final.

 The next season saw Bayern taking their revenge over Bremen with a 3–0 victory in a repeat of this cup final and thus Bayern achieving its third double.
 In Europe, the campaign of the team now dominated by goalkeeper Oliver Kahn, midfield engine Stefan Effenberg and striker Giovane Élber ended in the semi-final encounters with later winners Real Madrid (0–2, 2–1).

 In 2001, after a quarter of a century of absence, the European Cup eventually returned to Munich.
 Bayern exacted revenge against 1999 winners Manchester United in the quarter-finals with two wins (1–0, 2–1).
 The semifinal again witnessed a revenge fixture, this time Real Madrid were the opponents: Bayern won both matches against the Castilians (1–0, 2–1).
 At the final in Milan, Valencia from Spain came off second-best, like in the previous year.
 In a hardly memorable match all goals were achieved by spot kicks.
 In the end, Bayern prevailed deservedly in the penalty shootout (1–1; 5–4 in penalties).
 The backbone of this team was Oliver Kahn, who held three penalties and whose mental fortitude was also crucial for winning the national championship just a few days earlier.
 In the heartbreak finish of the Bundesliga, Bayern stayed ahead of Schalke 04 through Swedish defender Patrik Andersson's goal against Hamburger SV in literally the last second of the season, assuring the club a third consecutive title.
 For runners-up Schalke, their four-and-a-half minutes of championship celebrations proved premature.